audit-labs-audits/telcoin-network/docs/design/execution.md

 The mix hash for a worker's block must be random, providing security for smart contracts relying on it.
 It also must be verifiable and impossible to manipulate.
 After consensus, the mix hash value is reused to ensure consistent execution results.
 During re-execution for finality, the mix hash can be known because no other transactions are possibly included.
 The only possibility is for them to be removed.

 *Logic*:  On-chain programs might rely on this value for randomness, and it must be consistent when the batch is made and the final block is executed.
-It's also important that the random value is verifiable yet unpredictable.
+It's also important that the random value is verifiable yet unpredictable and difficult to manipulate.
+Further consideration is needed to guarantee this value.

 ##### Extra Data
 *Ethereum*: Anything a validator wants to use - 32 bytes.

-*TN*: Batch Hash.
-The index of the batch?
-Better to use `difficulty` because U256 type?
-Also consider: The priority fee rewards for validator?
-The hash of the batch that was used to execute this block?
-This could also be used for the `ConsensusOutput` hash?
-Can't use ms timestamp because execution times could vary between validators.
-Is it valuable to include the leader's round?
+*TN*: The digest of the worker's proposed block batch.
+This value is used to validate correct execution results.

 *Logic*: It's unclear exactly what data is most useful for indexing blocks down the road.
 Extra data needs to be consistent amongst all validators to ensure correct hash of executed block, but using extra data now prevents TN from ever using it again.
-While other "unused" block fields are in place, prefer to use these instead.

 ##### Parent beacon block root
 *Ethereum*: the hash of the parent beacon block's root to support minimal trust for accessing consensus state.

-*TN*: `ConsensusOutput` hash.
-Or should this be used for managing rewards/validator sets on chain?
+*TN*: The `ConsensusOutput` hash.
+The hash is constructed from the output's sub-dag digest, the beneficiary, and the worker's proposed block (batch) digests.

 *Logic*: The parent beacon block root is mostly helpful for supporting staking pools like Lido and isn't really relevant to TN directly.
 However, it could be useful for calculating epoch shuffles.
-IMPORTANT: ensure implementation wouldn't violate EVM expectations.

 ## System Calls
 At times, the protocol needs to manage state directly.
 System calls provide a secure, gaselss approach to previewing state changes.
 The protocol can then use this "preview" of the state change to update the database directly, which avoids the need for gas entirely.